Corruption rampant in Haryana: Cong MLA

 “The state government is observing 2020 as Good Governance Year.
 They also talk about zero tolerance towards corruption, but the reality is that corruption is prevalent," he said.
 Governor Satyadeo Narain Arya had addressed the members of the Haryana Assembly on the inaugural day of the two-week long budget session which began on February 20.

-Taking a dig at the government, Batra pointed towards absence of the chief minister and other ministers from the House and said “this shows the seriousness of the treasury benches”.
+Taking a dig at the government, Batra pointed towards the absence of the chief minister and other ministers from the House while he was participating in discussion over the Governor's address, and said “this shows the seriousness of the treasury benches”.
 However, Deputy Chief Minister Dushyant Chautala, who was present at that time, said there was no lack of quorum and Batra should have no objection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)